rubyforgood/rubyforgood.org/index.md

     style: counter-section
   - type: our_supporters
     title: Our Supporters
-    description: We are privileged to partner with the companies listed below, that partner with us and believe in our mission.
+    description: We are privileged to partner with the companies listed below, that trust us and believe in our mission.
     bg: white-bg
     style:
 ---